oracle/cloud-asset-integration-oic-parkinglotpattern-sample/README.md

 Refer to the blog - [OIC Advanced Error Handling ](https://www.ateam-oracle.com/advanced-error-handling-oic), for a detailed discussion of the Integration design pattern and solution.

 Copyright (c) 2020, Oracle and/or its affiliates.
-All rights reserved.
 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.